A spending plan is really

 Amount to save each week

-Ex: “I want to buy a new bike.
+Ex: “I want to buy

 June 1st